-How to enable remote debugging in Chrome browser, supporting Windows and MacOS, Linux
+How to enable remote debugging for Chrome browser, supports Windows and MacOS, Linux

-Here are the methods to enable remote debugging for Chrome browser on various operating systems:
+The following are the methods to enable remote debugging of Chrome browser on various operating systems:

-1. Ensure that you have installed Chrome browser and it is up to date.
+1. Make sure you have installed Chrome browser and it is up to date.

 3. C:\Program Files\Google\Chrome\Application\chrome.exe" --remote-debugging-port=9222